PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 The overpowering smell of baked apples.
 The heavy door slammed shut behind her.
 In the thick air, for a second, Tom was sick of apples.
 But it passed; chastising herself for the obvious, the apple being a life saver.
 Besides, the pips in her pocket could be interesting.

 Tom could see there was no good seat available.
 Around the table sprawled a rowdy mess of brothers.
 They occupied all but one seat: the smallest and least sturdy.
 It was the one at the awkward corner of the table.
-And it was the seat by the drafty wall.
+And it was the seat by the draughty wall.
 Tom wanted to sit so she sat there.

 Often there were brawls over the precious little there was.
 Seats, or more specifically seats and seat positions, were a common cause of stand-offs.
 Tom wasn't bothered.
 Once or twice she might have had to fight for the right to be left alone.
 That was worth fighting for but little else was.